triploit/basm/README.md

 Actually, it should be an interpreted programming language, but it will translate to C++.

-BASM is a small pseudo-assembler ant doesn't have many bugs, so I think.
+BASM is a small pseudo-assembler and doesn't have many bugs, so I think.
 If you find one, please create an Issue!
 That's it so far, a documentation will follow later.